happytm/BatteryNode/README.md

 ## Help needed to improve the software:

 I have hardware background so please help me improve the code.
-Specially I would like to but so far unsuccessful to make ProbeReceiver.ino code to work for ESP32 device.They have different event handler for proberequests linked at  https://github.com/espressif/arduino-esp32/blob/master/libraries/WiFi/examples/WiFiClientEvents/WiFiClientEvents.ino.
+Although the code is very simple I am sure there are better ways to write this code more efficiently where you can help.

 # Features: